Illinois Betting is your source for information, factual reviews and updates on the status of legal betting in Illinois.

 - Mobile betting launch date: June 2020; law allows licensed casinos to take their sportsbooks online any time now but some will need more time than others to be ready

 - Minimum age to bet online: 21

 - Location/residency requirements: Bettors must be physically located within state lines at the time wagers are placed; state residency is not required

-- In-person registration: Was required for the first 18 months after the first license was issued.
+- In-person registration: Required for the first 18 months after the first license was issued.
 Governor J.B.
 Pritzker rescinded mandatory in-person registration temporarily in 2020 due to extended coronavirus-related casino closures.
-Currently, Illinois sports bettors may sign up for mobile betting accounts remotely.
-That means customers may sign up and play from anywhere within state lines.
-It is currently not necessary to visit a casino to sign up and bet online.
+In-person registration returned in April 2021 and will remain in place until late 2021.

 - College betting restriction: Illinois betting law allows sportsbooks to accept games on college games, but not on games that involve local universities.
 However, at least one representative is interested in allowing gamblers to bet on Illinois college games.
 HB 5876, introduced in early 2021, seeks to change state law to permit all college betting.